The Exodus Marks the End of the Egyptian Pyramidal Age

-1550 b.c.e. marked the end of the pyramid age.
-The reasons why the Pharaohs abandoned the cult of Osiris and at the same time stopped building large royal pyramids, associated with the cult of Osiris are not explicit in historical accounts.
+1550 b.c.e. marked the last of the pyramid age in Egypt.
+The reasons why the Pharaohs abandoned the cult of Osiris and at the same time stopped building large royal pyramids (associated with the cult of Osiris) are not explicit in historical accounts.
 Some historians attributed the change in religious cults to the victory over the Hyksos, but this is because the rise of Amun-Re as the supreme deity of the Egyptians took place immediately following the so called Expulsion of the Hyksos.
-This does not directly explain why the Osiris cult and the building of pyramids were abandoned, since there is no explanation of why the credit should go to Amun instead of Osiris.
+This does not directly explain why the Osiris cult and the building of pyramids were abandoned, since there is no historical explanation of why the credit should go to Amun instead of Osiris.

-There are a number of references in Oahspe which indicate that the Pharaoh Nu-ghan was the one who abandoned the Osirian Religion, established the God King status of the Pharaohs like that of the Old Kingdom, and built the last royal pyramid.
+A number of references in Oahspe indicate that the Pharaoh, Nu-ghan, was the one who abandoned the Osirian Religion, established the God King status of the Pharaohs (like that of the Old Kingdom), and built the last royal pyramid.

 A direct reference to the end of the pyramid age is found in Moses' address to Nu-ghan hundreds of years later when Nu-ghan was released from hell: